-HUSEV 32 Relationship Addiction/Codependency 1 unit
+HUSEV 32 Relationship Addiction/Codependency 1 unit Transferable to CSU

 Identification of co-dependent behavior and the effects of these behaviors on relationships; assessment of healthy vs. unhealthy relationships on a continuum.
 Not open for credit to students with credit in HUSEV 62.
 (L)